 If the condition does not resolve with time, exploratory surgery may be indicated.

 (k) Swelling on the eyeball surface

 Collection of post-surgical inflammatory fluid (edema) or temporary disruption of lymphatic drainage (chemosis) may cause swelling on the eye surface that is uncomforabe and cosmetically frustrating.
 It is not rare and has been reported in over 10% of patients undergoing skin-incision lower blepharoplasty.

 Nearly all cases resolve within three weeks to three months.
 Chronic chemosis persisting six months or more may occur rarely and is of unknown cause.
 Lubrication, medicated eye drops, patching, and passing time are generally curative.

 If the main tear-producing gland is injured, prolonged swelling in the outer portion of upper eyelid may persist for several weeks.
 No additional surgery is required.
 Injury to the drainage canal (“canalicular laceration”) is rare but requires immediate repair by an oculoplastic surgeon.

 (m) Double vision

 If the muscles that move the eyeball are injured or scarring occurs in the fat surrounding the eye muscles, temporary or permanent double vision may result.
 The most vulnerable muscles are the superior and inferior oblique muscles and the inferior rectus muscle, all of which course within or near the fat of the eyelids.
-Attempt at correction of any resulting double vision (“diplopia”) may require the services of an ophthalmologist specializing in eye muscle surgery (“strabismus surgery specialist”)
+Attempt at correction of any resulting double vision (“diplopia”) may require the services of an ophthalmologist who focuses on eye muscle surgery.